,

 The movement the date for pahsaahkaahkanka over time is due to the 11 day difference between the solar and lunar cycles.
 You can learn more about our lunar calendar system on the Myaamia Kiilhsooki page.

-1. Pamela Poyfair says:
+1. Pamela Poyfair Avatar

 Thank you for the information.
 I always enjoy learning about my culture…